Entropic Communications, LLC v. Cox Communications, Inc. et ...

-April Abele Isaacson, Mitchell G. Stockwell, Michael J. Turton and Rishi Gupta of Kilpatrick Townsend & Stockton have entered appearances for Cox Communications in a pending patent infringement lawsuit.
+Christopher S. Leah and Vaibhav P. Kadaba of Kilpatrick Townsend & Stockton have stepped in to represent Cox Communications in a pending patent infringement lawsuit.
 The suit, filed Feb.
-10 in California Central District Court by K&L Gates on behalf of Entropic Communications, asserts multiple patents relating to Multimedia over Coax Alliance (MoCA) technology.
-The case, assigned to U.S. District Judge John W. Holcomb, is 2:23-cv-01047, Entropic Communications, LLC v.
+10 in California Central District Court by K&L Gates on behalf of Entropic Communications LLC, asserts multiple patents relating to Coaxial cable technology.
+The case, assigned to U.S. District Judge John W. Holcomb, is 2:23-cv-01049, Entropic Communications, LLC v.
 Cox Communications, Inc. et al.

 Telecommunications